 John Wiley & Sons (NYS: JWA) reported earnings on Sep.
 10. Here are the numbers you need to know.

 The 10-second takeaway

 For the quarter ended July 31 (Q1), John Wiley & Sons missed estimates on revenues and whiffed on earnings per share.

-John Wiley & Sons reported revenue of $410.7 million.
-The two analysts polled by S&P Capital IQ predicted net sales of $439.2 million on the same basis.
+John Wiley & Sons booked revenue of $410.7 million.
+The two analysts polled by S&P Capital IQ expected revenue of $439.2 million on the same basis.
 GAAP reported sales were 4.5% lower than the prior-year quarter's $430.1 million.